SKT1803/mesajla-real-time-ai-powered-chat-application/README.md

 Mesajla is a full-stack, real-time chat application with modern features such as AI-generated message suggestions, custom messaging styles, and group or one-on-one communication — all wrapped in a responsive and user-friendly interface.
 Whether you're chatting casually or professionally, Mesajla adapts with its intelligent reply generation and customizable options.

 ---

+## 🧪 Try the Demo — No Signup Needed!
+Explore Mesajla instantly with a ready-to-use test account:

+👤 Email:    user1@test.com <br>
+🔑 Password: 123 <br>
+🔑 locked-chats-password: demo123 <br>

+Access all features, <br>

+Jump right in and experience Mesajla:

+---

 ## 🌐 Live Demo

 You can try Mesajla live here: